 I say yes.

 I wholeheartedly believe you can reject being told how your body should look, and accept your body as it is – whilst also favouring a certain aesthetic.
-Neghar Fonooni has argued this point so eloquently, and whilst I can’t find the post I want to link to – you can follow her on Instagram.
+Neghar Fonooni has argued this point eloquently, and you can follow her on Instagram.

 An aside about body image and eating disorders